Troubleshooting issues while adding an MS SQL Monitor

 2. Click on Protocols for MSSQLSERVER/Protocols for SQLSERVER2016 (based on the required instance).

-3. Under the Protocol Name column, ensure that the status of the TCP/IP is 'Enabled'.
+3. In the Protocol Name column, ensure the TCP/IP status is 'Enabled'.

 4. If the status is set to 'Disabled', double-click on TCP/IP and switch the status from Disabled to Enabled.